wwiktorass1/library-app/README.md

 Book form submission (creation & edit) uses jQuery + AJAX:

-- Valid data: redirects to book list
+- While submitting, a loading spinner is shown inside the Save button
+- On successful save, a Bootstrap success alert is displayed and form is reset
-- Invalid data: errors shown near each field (styled with Bootstrap's `is-invalid`)
+- On validation errors, messages are shown near each field (styled with Bootstrap's `is-invalid`)
 - Implemented in `assets/book-form.js`
 - Rendered form uses `novalidate` and `#book-form` for precise JS control

-You can customize validation styling in `book/_form.html.twig`.

 ---